spedakardo06/spedakardo/README.md

 *Integrity & Anti-Corruption:*

--Group Presentation- Integrity in Cybersecurity Researched and presented on the importance of integrity in cybersecurity.
+- Group Presentation- Integrity in Cybersecurity Researched and presented on the importance of integrity in cybersecurity.